markdthompson/Same-Domain-Proxy/README.md

 Same-Domain-Proxy
 =================

-A proxy template for cross domain XMLHttpRequests where json-p isn't possible.
+A proxy template for cross domain XMLHttpRequests where json-p isn't available.